kancharlaNarmadha/Ex.No.7/README.md

 # Aim:
 To develop a prompt-based application using ChatGPT - To demonstrate how to create a prompt-based application to organize daily tasks, showing the progression from simple to more advanced prompt designs and their corresponding outputs.

-# Algorithm:
-Develop a prompt-based application using ChatGPT - To demonstrate how to create a prompt-based application to organize daily tasks, showing the progression from simple to more advanced prompt designs and their corresponding outputs.

 # Objective:
 To demonstrate the development of a prompt-driven assistant for organizing daily tasks, planning, or other productivity-related functions.
 This includes progressing from basic prompts to advanced, context-aware prompts that simulate real-world assistant behaviors.